 Peer-to-peer learning can also help your sales team to expand their perspectives and understand certain ideas outside their own.
 By learning and working side by side with their peers, they’ll learn how to communicate, deal with, and build relationships with people from different backgrounds, generations, and cultures, which is very much integral for their role.

 Organizing team-building training is perhaps the most common way to encourage peer-to-peer learning within teams.
 Although just a quick heads up that it may not be the best option, especially with sales teams, which are often jam-packed with tasks and schedules.
 You may also invite them to a weekly meeting where they can share their previous sales pitch or sales call experience with the rest of the team.

 If you want to implement this sales training technique without the need for a face-to-face training session, you can make use of EdApp’s Discussions feature.
-Enabling this forum-style feature in your courses gives learners the freedom to comment and express their points, and also start and join a conversation.
-Whenever needed, they can also lead the discussion and share their knowledge.
+Through this saas, you can enable a forum-style feature in your online courses gives learners the freedom to comment and express their points, and also start and join a conversation.
+Whenever needed, they can also lead the discussion and share their knowledge through this LMS platform.

 9. Translate your training to reach global salesforce

 Most businesses today are now turning global and expanding their presence around the world to generate more revenue.
 But for this strategy to work, it usually requires a local sales team that can better represent your brand to your target market.
 And just like any other employees, they, too, need training support to improve their skills and update their knowledge.

 If your salespeople aren’t exactly native English speakers, then it sort of goes without saying that you should translate your training materials into their native languages to maximize their learning potential.
 By allowing them to learn and absorb new knowledge using the language they are most comfortable with, they will be able to easily retain the new knowledge and information and apply them to their sales function.